Financial Planning Malaysia: Feature Articles

 Desktop Financial Tools Download

-- Return on Investment Calculator Release 1.0 for your rental property.
+- Return on Investment Calculator for your rental property.

-- A simple retirement planner based on conventional way of viewing financial planning.
-It is an ineffective paradigm, but it is interesting to try the exercise.
+- A simple Retirement Planning Calculator based on conventional way of viewing financial planning.
+It helps you to calculate your required retirement fund.
+It is an Excel template.

 You will find a full list of online banking facilities, Islamic bankers, online stockbrokers, scholarships, insurance companies, unit trust funds, etc. in our financial directory.